Seraaron/agora/srd/Conditions.md

 	-   Should you gain another one _while at six_ then decide which one is more important, and shelve one of them until there's space again.
 -   The catharsis mechanic can effectively be used to 'bank' Ego, but these are _single use_ and unique events, and their narrative weight should be emphasized over their benefit to the game system.

+Characters are also limited in the number of conditions they can start with, based on their [[Circumstances#Age|age]].
+This is just a *starting maximum* however, you can earn more than this limit as once you're playing the game.

 ##### Returning Conditions